 - Zucchini — for pity’s sake, don’t grow it.
 No one wants it.

-- Herbs — focus on herbs that you can harvest without killing them, like basil, oregano, rosemary.
+- Herbs — focus on herbs that you can harvest without killing them, like basil, oregano, sage, rosemary.
+These are great for cooking.

 - Cacti — in California these are very easy to grow.
 (Buy small plants rather than seeds.)
 Try blooming cacti for color.